 At Port Hardy I stay at the Hudsons' Home Bed and Breakfast

 http://www.bbcanada.com/hudsonshome Though I barely had time to enjoy this lovely couples wonderful hospitality, the B&B has gorgeous bedrooms & they lay on a magnificent breakfast.
 I think it has a hot tub too overlooking the forest to the rear of the property.
 It would probably be worth spending a few nights in Port Hardy exploring the area after going to all the trouble of getting there.

-If you see a mountie let us know, they may be a symbol of Canada, police officers dressed in ceremonial dress, but the're a more endangered species than the bear. almost 7 years ago
+If you see a mountie let us know, they may be a symbol of Canada, police officers dressed in ceremonial dress, but the're a more endangered species than the bear. about 7 years ago

 Look into taking your car on the ferry network that runs along the west coast.
 6 weeks is a fabulous amount of time to explore the huge area that is BC.
 Vancouver Island has been mentioned, but then if you sail to Prince Rupert you can hit destinations along the Stewart Highway, heading up to the Alaskan highway with destinations like Mucho Lake, the Liard River Hot Springs and Watson Lake unmissable.

 If you really want to go crazy and head as far north as Haines Alaska, the Haines Highway is the greatest drive I've ever done.
-The time frame you have could achieve that and leave you with time to get back to the Okanagon too. almost 7 years ago
+The time frame you have could achieve that and leave you with time to get back to the Okanagon too. about 7 years ago

 Stroll Vancouver, starting at the Airport; then take the skytrain downtown to check out the Granville Island Market and Robson St. heading towards English Bay.